lgaspardboulinc31/Deconvolution_review/README.md

 ```
 ## Getting Started

-If you are interested to run the ShinyApp locally, download `the Shiny_Deconvolution` directory along the Rproj file.
+If you are interested to run the ShinyApp locally, download the `Shiny_Deconvolution` directory containing the Rproj file and the app code.

 ## Citation